Nuclear Packaging Graduate Program Description

 Landscape of a power plant with steam or smoke rising from four columns and a body of water in the foreground.

 The importance of nuclear materials in today’s economy is growing.
-They are used for reliable, on-demand, carbon-free electric power; naval vessel propulsion; national defense; medical diagnostics and treatment; and other advanced applications.
+They are used for reliable, on-demand, carbon-free electric power; naval vessel propulsion; national defense; medical diagnostics and treatment; semiconductor manufacture and other advanced applications.
 When not in use, these hazardous materials require specialized packaging for safe storage, transport and ultimate disposal.

 In 2013, DOE PCP began supporting the University of Nevada, Reno to create the Nuclear Packaging Graduate Program (NPGP).
-It provides the full depth and breadth of knowledge which, along with professorial practice, allows experts to solve complex nuclear packaging challenges.
+It provides the depth and breadth of knowledge which, along with professorial practice, allows experts to solve complex nuclear packaging challenges.

 Learn about the unique value of the NPGP.